samgos/Reddbot/readme.md

 * `ssh -o "IdentitiesOnly yes" -i ~/location/id_rsa root@droplet-ip` or `ssh root@droplet-ip`
   * If you correctly added your SSH keys you'll get signed in

+#### Warning
+* To allow port open on 4567 and 45543 the firewall needs to be disabled will update with port-forwarding method, if you can do this yourself great if not wait or continue at your own risk.
+* use command `sudo ufw disable`

 #### Compile reddcoind